Where and when does it apply? This is how the monthly ticket works

 Apart from the 9-euro ticket: what else is the federal government planning in the 2022 relief package?

 The 9-euro ticket is just one of many individual measures with which the federal government wants to cushion the rise in energy costs for Germans as a result of the Ukraine crisis.
-In addition to the cheap offer for buses and trains, the Scholz coalition is also planning to introduce one Energy fee of 300 euros for all workers, one child bonusa Subsidy for Hartz IV recipients as well as one tank discount. * kreiszeitung.de and 24hamburg.de are an offer from IPPEN.MEDIA.
+In addition to the cheap bus and train offer, the Scholz coalition is also planning to introduce one Energy fee of 300 euros for all workers, one child bonusa Subsidy for Hartz IV recipients as well as one tank discount. * kreiszeitung.de and 24hamburg.de are an offer from IPPEN.MEDIA.

 #apply #monthly #ticket #works